 The iODBC effort is managed via the iODBC project, http://www.iodbc.org/, which is maintained and supported by Openlink Software.

 iODBC and ODBC are 100% compatible.
 Thus, migration of ODBC-compliant applications and drivers across platforms does not require wholesale rewrites.

-The iODBC SDKs for the Mac provide support for Cocoa, Carbon, Darwin, and Classic development.
+The iODBC SDKs for the Mac provide support for Cocoa, Carbon, and Darwin development.
 Like ODBC on the Windows platform, iODBC comprises the following:

 - ODBC Drivers -- Simply, Drivers that implement the ODBC API.

-- iODBC Driver Manager -- The Driver Manager is implemented as a Framework under Mac OS X; a Shared Library under Darwin, Linux, UNIX and OpenVMS; and a Code Fragment under Mac OS 9.
+- iODBC Driver Manager -- The Driver Manager is implemented as a Framework under Mac OS X; and a Shared Library under Darwin, Linux, UNIX and OpenVMS.

 - iODBC SDK -- Used by developers for the development of ODBC-compliant database applications and drivers, the iODBC SDK includes all necessary Header Files and Shared and Static Link Libraries, as well as the library sources.